Alek Thomas Player Props: Diamondbacks vs. Marlins

 Marlins Pitching Rankings

-- The 8.1 strikeouts per nine innings compiled by the Marlins pitching staff ranks 24th in MLB.
+- The Marlins pitching staff is 25th in MLB with a collective 8.1 strikeouts per nine innings.

-- The Marlins have the 23rd-ranked team ERA across all league pitching staffs (5.09).
+- The Marlins have the 20th-ranked team ERA among all MLB pitching staffs (4.79).

-- Marlins pitchers combine to rank 18th in baseball in home runs allowed (16 total, 1.2 per game).
+- The Marlins rank 15th in baseball in home runs given up (16 total, 1.1 per game).

-- The Marlins will look to Rogers (0-2) in his third start this season.
+- The Marlins will send Garrett (0-0) to make his second start of the season.

-- His last time out was on Saturday against the New York Mets, when the left-hander went 4 2/3 innings, surrendering three earned runs while giving up four hits.
+- His last time out came on Sunday against the New York Mets, when the left-hander threw 4 2/3 innings, surrendering two earned runs while allowing nine hits.

 © 2023 Data Skrive.
 All rights reserved.